0Mr-Panda0/PyPassWizard/README.md

 Here are some planned features for future releases:

 - Password strength checker.
-- Export and import passwords in encrypted formats.
+- Import passwords in encrypted formats.
 - Multi-language support for CLI messages.
 - Integration with cloud storage for password backups.